 - If you have a spice or grain or other ingredient in your pantry and don't know what to do with it, use the search box at top right to find several recipes for any of the more than 250 pantry ingredients I keep on hand.

-- If you're looking for a specific recipe or recipe ideas, use the index (recipes by main ingredient, by type, or by cuisine) in the bar at the top of the page.
+- If you're looking for a specific recipe or recipe ideas, use the Recipe Index (recipes by main ingredient, by type, or by cuisine) in the bar at the top of the page.